 Family, community, society, religious courts and tribunals

-There are no major restrictions on personal social freedoms.
-Portugal legalized same-sex marriage in 2010 and extended adoption rights to same-sex marriage in 2010.
 In 2007, Portugal held a referendum to remove what had been one of Europe’s most restrictive abortion laws.
-The majority of voters were in favor of the legalization of abortion during the first 10 weeks of pregnancy.
+A majority voted in favor of the legalization of abortion during the first 10 weeks of pregnancy.
+According to the law, there is a mandatory reflection period of three days before the abortion can be performed and counseling services must be made available.

 Freedom of expression, advocacy of humanist values